 How do the precipitation properties vary between each TC basin?

 The most obvious difference in precipitation properties among all basins is the total raining area.
 The NIO, SIO, SP, and WP exhibit the largest total raining areas in the pre-genesis stage, while the AL and EP/CP exhibit distinguishably less precipitation.
 In fact, the pre-genesis, developing distribution in the AL is comparable to the nondeveloping distributions in the EP/CP and SP, and shows the least increasing trend in rainfall during the pre-genesis stage of any basin.
-The degree of difference in raining area between the pre-genesis stage and nondeveloping disturbances also vary between each basin; for example, the difference in the total raining area is much greater in the NIO, SIO, SP, and WP compared to the AL and EP/CP.
-This strongly suggests that the total raining area could be a better predictor of the genesis fate of disturbances in the NIO, SIO, SP, and WP, and a less useful predictor in the AL and EP/CP.
+The degree of difference in raining area between pre-genesis and nondeveloping tropical disturbances also vary between each basin; for example, the difference in the total raining area is much greater in the NIO, SIO, SP, and WP compared to the AL and EP/CP.
+This strongly suggests that the total raining area could be a better predictor of TC genesis in the NIO, SIO, SP, and WP, and a less useful genesis predictor in the AL and EP/CP.